Saeedam02/Python-Pytopia-Wordle/README.md

 # Acknowledgments
 A special thanks to the creators of the original Wordle game for the inspiration behind this project.

+# Source
+This course and other useful courses in the data science field are available at https://www.pytopia.ai/

 Happy Wordling!